-The measures suggest that the space governance system exhibits a polycentric structure10.
-When breaking down the governance system into one network formed by only its legally binding arrangements (i.e. treaties and contracts) and another formed by only its legally non-binding arrangements (i.e. certifications, memorandums of understanding, group guidelines, general guidelines and others), we find similar tendencies towards polycentricity.
-Both types of arrangements contribute to fostering polycentric structures as they entail shared understandings, investment, trust and cooperative behavior (Galaz et al. 2012: 23).
-Additionally, a longitudinal analysis of all arrangements finds a slight increase in modularity, an increase in the clustering coefficient as well as a decrease in centralization, further marking a general tendency towards greater polycentricity.
+The measures suggest that the space governance system exhibits a polycentric structure as of 2020.10 When breaking down the governance system into one network formed only by its legally binding arrangements (i.e., treaties and contracts) and another formed only by its legally nonbinding arrangements (i.e., certifications, memorandums of understanding, group guidelines, general guidelines, and others), we find similar tendencies toward polycentricity.
+Both types of arrangements contribute to fostering polycentric structures, as they entail shared understandings, investment, trust, and cooperative behavior (Galaz et al. 2012, 23).
+Additionally, a longitudinal analysis of the structure at every decade until 2020 finds a slight increase in modularity, an increase in the clustering coefficient, and a decrease in centralization, further marking a general tendency toward greater polycentricity.